Spring storm: Here’s where the most snow has fallen in Mass. so far

 A winter storm warning is in effect for Northern Worcester, Northwest Middlesex, Northern Berkshire, Western Franklin, and Western Hampshire counties until 8 p.m., while a winter weather advisory has been issued for Southern Berkshire, Eastern Franklin, Eastern Hampshire, and Western Hampden counties.

-Hubbardston has seen the most snowfall so far, with 4.5 inches of fresh powder on the ground as of 6:45 a.m.
-Princeton has seen about 4 inches of snow.
+Ashburnham has seen the most snowfall so far, with 8 inches of fresh powder on the ground as of 11 a.m.

-New Ipswich has gotten 3.8 inches of snow, while Ashburnham has already topped 3 inches.
+The town’s DPW supervisor Rand Williams was not pleased his community hit the jackpot.
+He said it has been all hands on deck since early in the morning to remove the heavy snow.

+“Very heavy to push, hard to keep on the blade, wants to roll off.
+The wet snow has made it very difficult for sure,” he said.

-Motorists are being urged to use caution during the morning commute due to slick road conditions and limited visibility.
+Motorists are being urged to use caution due to slick road conditions and limited visibility.

 The storm is expected to significantly weaken by Friday afternoon.